mdjahidhasan009/JavaScript-Note/function_method/readme.md

 - `foo` is not available before the line `var foo = function() { ... }` is executed.
 - Attempting to call `foo` before it is defined will result in an error.

+### Decorator
+A decorator in JavaScript is indeed a type of functional expression.
+Specifically, a decorator is a function that takes one or more arguments and returns another function.
+This returned function is then used to modify or extend the behavior of classes or class members.

+#### Key Characteristics of a Decorator
+* **Functional Expression**: A decorator is a functional expression that returns a function.
+This returned function receives arguments such as the target class, property name, and property descriptor.
+* **Modifies Behavior**: The purpose of a decorator is to modify or extend the behavior of a class or class member (e.g., methods, properties).
+* **Design-Time Metadata**: Decorators can be used to add metadata or alter the behavior of classes at design time.

 ## Parse-Time Function Declaration (Function Statement)

 In a function statement, the function is hoisted to the top of its scope.
 This means the function is available throughout the scope in which it is defined, even before the line of code where the function is actually written.

 ```javascript
 // Parse-Time function declaration